What We Do

 Boards and Commissions Leadership Institute

 Through this institute, Long Beach social-justice leaders learn about the role of local boards and commissions and how they can effectively advocate to and serve on these bodies.
 Participants will engage in opportunities for learning, networking, placement preparation, and technical support and mentoring.
 Those facilitating sessions and sharing knowledge and experiences include commissioners from the City of Long Beach and other California cities.
-For more information, contact Christine at email@example.com.
+For more information, contact Joanna at email@example.com.

 Long Beach Rising!
 Leadership Training

 Long Beach Rising!
 Leadership Training is a collaborative project of Los Angeles Alliance for a New Economy, Building Healthy Communities: Long Beach, Long Beach Coalition for Good Jobs and a Healthy Community, and various community partners to offer a comprehensive civic-engagement program for communities historically marginalized from political processes, including low-income communities.
 The program includes training on community organizing, alliance building, civic-engagement strategies, understanding power and political analysis, and building strategies to win justice in our communities.
-For more information, contact Marlene at firstname.lastname@example.org.
+For more information, contact Joanna at firstname.lastname@example.org.

 This parent-led committee is supported by diverse community organizations working to lift up parent voice for the success of all students.
 Together we build community, work on issues to improve our schools, and develop parent leadership.
-For more information, contact Cindy at email@example.com.
+For more information, contact Nubia at email@example.com.

 People’s Planning School